 At the far end of the Parvati Valley in Himachal Pradesh, the village of Tosh is situated at a height of 7874 ft.
 A village that may lack big shopping complexes but definitely not missing the feeling of warmth is Tosh.
 The most picturesque village with a peculiar hash-like smell.

 The people of Tosh in Himachal Pradesh are mostly farmers and practitioners of animal husbandry, most people cultivate apples and hashish in the village.
 That turns Tosh into a tranquil place, for all who wants to leave their office desks.
+The way from Kasol to Tosh goes via Barshaini and it includes a trekking trail that can also be completed with a local taxi.

 Image credit: parinde.com